A Hyperspectral Imaging Tympanoscope as a Diagnostic Tool: System Development and a Pilot Study

 Abstract

-Background and Aim: Accurate diagnosis of middle ear effusion (MEE) remains one of the most challenging tasks in the medical field due to the lack of reliable diagnostic tools available to physicians and audiologists.
-This study aimed to design and develop a hyperspectral imaging tympanoscope for diagnosing MEE as the first phase, focusing on system design and preliminary evaluation in a small sample.
+Background and Aim: Accurate diagnosis of Middle Ear Effusion (MEE) is a challenging task due to the lack of reliable diagnostic tools available to physicians and audiologists.
+This study aimed to develop a hyperspectral imaging tympanoscope for diagnosing MEE and evaluate its diagnostic ability.

-Methods: The tympanoscope system was constructed using an ear endoscope, lens, camera, and near-infrared wavelength, and its performance was evaluated with a middle ear-mimicking phantom.
-Additionally, a preliminary study was conducted on middle ear images from ten children—five healthy and five diagnosed with MEE.
+Methods: The tympanoscope system was constructed using an ear endoscope, lens, camera, and near-infrared wavelengths.
+Its diagnostic ability was evaluated with a middle earmimicking phantom.
+Additionally, a pilot study was conducted on middle ear images from 10 children (five healthy and five with MEE).

-Results: Results from the phantom experiments demonstrated that the Weber contrast difference between phantoms with and without fluid in visible otoscopy and hyperspectral tympanoscopy was 0.16 and 0.49, respectively.
+Results: Phantom experiments revealed a Weber contrast difference of 0.16 and 0.49 between phantoms with and without fluid in visible otoscopy and hyperspectral tympanoscopy, respectively.
 As a result, in hyperspectral tympanoscopy, the contrast difference between fluid presence and absence was nearly tripled.
-Furthermore, in the preliminary human study, significant difference was found in Weber contrast between healthy children and those with MEE (p<0.001), confirming higher contrast in the MEE group.
+Furthermore, in the pilot study, a significant difference was found in Weber contrast between healthy children and those with MEE (p<0.001), with higher contrast in the MEE group.

-Conclusion: The hyperspectral imaging tympanoscope could quantitatively distinguish between the presence or absence of fluid in the middle ear and the developed system has potential as a diagnostic and monitoring tool for middle ear effusion.
+Conclusion: The hyperspectral imaging tympanoscope can quantitatively distinguish between the presence or absence of fluid in the middle ear.
+It has potential as a diagnostic and monitoring tool for MEE.

 2. Qureishi A, Lee Y, Belfield K, Birchall JP, Daniel M. Update on otitis media - prevention and treatment.
 Infect Drug Resist.
 2014;7:15-24.
 [DOI:10.2147/IDR.S39637]